jromers/jromers.github.io/_posts/2019-10-30-running-cli-demo.md

 <script id="asciicast-278117" src="https://asciinema.org/a/278117.js" async></script>

 ## Credits
 Recently I did a Ksplice presentation for Oracle consultants and my co-presenter [Harald Van Breederode](https://prutser.wordpress.com/) did the live demo.
-Always good to see colleagues doing demos and this one inspired me to write the Ksplce Demo Magic script.
+Always good to see colleagues doing demos and this one inspired me to write the Ksplice Demo Magic script.